-Air leaks in your fuel system can cause your engine to fade at the higher throttle settings and/or burn up so they must be fixed.
+Air leaks in your fuel system (and the exhaust system) can cause your engine to fade at the higher throttle settings and/or burn up so they must be fixed.
 These leaks are not to be confused with leaks in the fuel tank.
 The former are leaks in the fuel system piping/filters that allow air to enter the system.
 Fuel is stored in a tank below the engine.
 A pump on the carburetor sucks the fuel up and then pumps it into the metering system of the carburetor.
 If there are any leaks in the piping or filters of the system, the pump will suck air instead of fuel.

 On the other hand, external leaks in the fuel tank are more an annoyance (the oil in the leaked fuel attracts dust/dirt).
 These leaks make it more difficult to prime the fuel system

 because it is harder to keep positive pressure in the fuel tank when the pilot blows on the priming tube.